About The Buoy Guy's Family

 Stan was a beachcomber and frequently came home with lobster buoys he'd found on Ogunquit beach.
 As a child, Bill thought the buoys were cool and he still does!

-The Pages live in in South Berwick Maine 10 miles inland from Ogunquit with their dog Daisy and two cats.
+The Pages live in in South Berwick Maine 10 miles inland from Ogunquit with their dogs Daisy, Agnes and three cats named Una, Kitt, and Remi.

 Read the story of how the buoy bat was invented here.